nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: May the God of hope fill you with all joy and peace in believing, so that
-    by the power of the Holy Spirit you may abound in hope.
+  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
+    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
+    Amen.
-  showsection: false
+  showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Christmas Day 2020
+subtitle: Sunday worship - 27th December 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!
-  text: Welcome to our Christmas Day service, which is led by Canon J John and
-    Killy John.
-We hope that you have a happy Christmas!
+  text: Welcome to our online service for this week.
+We pray that this will be an
+    encouragement to you during these uncertain times and will help you to focus on our unchanging God.
 notices: []
 worshipintro:
   heading: Draw Near
   text: Let's spend some time worshipping God in song.
 Please play the videos and
     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
-  showsection: false
+  showsection: true
 worshipvideos:
-  - title: O come all ye faithful
+  - title: Joy to the world
-    video: xzG4OOCoG2Y
+    video: vZhgpb97y7Q
-  - video: 9l7lIisdyMk
+  - video: bjOLDaSfIHQ
-    title: Living hope
+    title: Yesterday, today and forever
-  - video: Gqrli3Lkf58
+  - video: kPv4vnW6X-Q
-    title: Behold our God
+    title: In Christ alone
-  - video: 03G52K9X2hQ
+  - video: 6D6-IHd3pUc
-    title: Light of the world
+    title: O little town of Bethlehem
 sermon:
-  video: nhHIe6M6JBI
+  video: 56OpnzsVolA
-  islive: true
+  islive: false
-  title: Crossroad Online - Simeon's song
+  title: Crossroad Online - New Wineskins
-  intro: Our Sunday morning service is led by Jon and Louise and will be
-    livestreamed at 10.30am.
+  intro: As we approach the end of another year, Robert looks ahead to the future
+    and the new things that God wants to do in and through us.
-  showsection: false
+  showsection: true
 ---